EOSC-Data-Commons/dev-environment/README.md

 - The full deployment requires only ~60 MiB of disk space and uses nearly zero CPU when idle, since all services run as local Unix processes.
 - Cleanup is handled via predefined tasks, and all generated data remains within this repository instead of being spread across Docker volumes and sub-repositories.
 - Services are managed by [process-compose](https://github.com/F1bonacc1/process-compose), and all logs can be inspected from a single, unified interface.
+- All environment variables and configurations are set in one file (i.e `devenv.nix`), makes it easy to inspect all changes and setup.

 Cons:

-* Networking is not isolated from the host system.
+- Networking is not isolated from the host system.
 As a result, service ports may conflict with existing system services.
 In such cases, ports must be customized in `devenv.nix`.
+- Python environments are not separated but this can also regarded as pro because this force the python dependencies synchronous among projects.

 ## Getting Started